KKR to buy Mitchell International from Aurora Capital

-Private equity firm KKR & Co LP (KKR.N) has agreed to buy car and property claims software company Mitchell International Inc from Los-Angeles based buyout firm Aurora Capital Group, the firms said on Thursday.
+Feb 28 The following bids, mergers, acquisitions and disposals were reported by 2100 GMT on Tuesday:

-The value of the deal was not publicly disclosed but a person familiar with the matter, who requested anonymity discussing financial details, said the transaction valued Mitchell at around $1.1 billion, or 11 to 12 times its adjusted earnings before interest, tax, depreciation and amortization.
+Sept 5 Private equity firm KKR & Co LP has agreed to buy car and property claims software company Mitchell International from Aurora Capital Group, the companies said on Thursday.

 The transaction is expected to close in the fourth quarter.